Athletics at the 1964 Summer Olympics – Men's long jump

 The men's long jump was one of four men's jumping events on the Athletics at the 1964 Summer Olympics program in Tokyo.
 It was held on 18 October 1964.
 37 athletes from 23 nations entered, with 5 not starting in the qualification round.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Lynn Davies of Great Britain, breaking a string of eight straight American victories.
-It was Great Britain's first gold medal in the men's long jump, and first medal since 1900.
+The event was won by 4 cm by Lynn Davies of Great Britain, breaking a string of eight straight American victories.
+It was Great Britain's first gold medal in the men's long jump, and first long jump medal since 1900.
 It was only the second time the United States had not won the event, with Sweden's William Petersson in 1920 the only non-American to win before Davies.
 Ralph Boston of the United States and Igor Ter-Ovanesyan of the Soviet Union became the third and fourth men to win a second medal in the long jump (Boston had won gold and Ter-Ovanesyan bronze in 1960).